Amores (Ovid): Other Roman authors

 Ovid's popularity has remained strong to the present day.
 After his banishment in 8 AD, Augustus ordered Ovid's works removed from libraries and destroyed, but that seems to have had little effect on his popularity.
-He was always "among the most widely read and imitated of Latin poets.
+He was always "among the most widely read and imitated of Latin poets".
 Examples of Roman authors who followed Ovid include Martial, Lucan, and Statius.

 Post-classical era

-The majority of Latin works have been lost, with very few texts rediscovered after the Dark Ages and preserved to the present day.
-However in the case of Amores, there are so many manuscript copies from the 12th and 13th centuries that many are “textually worthless”, copying too closely from one another, and containing mistakes caused by familiarity.
+The majority of Latin works have been lost, with very few texts rediscovered after the Middle Ages and preserved to the present day.
+Yet in the case of the Amores, there are so many manuscript copies from the 12th and 13th centuries that many are "textually worthless", copying too closely from one another, and containing mistakes caused by familiarity.
 Theodulph of Orleans lists Ovid with Virgil among other favourite Christian writers, while Nigellus compared Ovid's exile to the banishment of St. John, and imprisonment of Saint Peter.
-Later in the 11th century, Ovid was the favourite poet of Abbot (and later Bishop) Baudry, who wrote imitation elegies to a nun - albeit about Platonic love.
+Later in the 11th century, Ovid was the favourite poet of Abbot (and later Bishop) Baudry, who wrote imitation elegies to a nun – albeit about Platonic love.
 Others used his poems to demonstrate allegories or moral lessons, such as the 1340 Ovid Moralisé which was translated with extensive commentary on the supposed moral meaning of the Amores.
 Wilkinson also credits Ovid with directly contributing around 200 lines to the classic courtly love tale Roman de la Rose.

 Christopher Marlowe wrote a famous verse translation in English.